Campus Improvement Plan

 2022-23: 27 of 32 Academic Achievement Points Met; 84.4% Component Points (Baseline Year)

-Strategy 1: Ensure consistency and fidelity of math and reading interventions for those needing Tier II and Tier III interventions.
+Strategy 1: All teachers will ensure consistency and fidelity of math and reading interventions for those needing Tier II and Tier III interventions.

 Strategy's Expected Result/Impact: Students in need of intervention will receive effective instruction during PRIDE time.